JurMich/RNANR/README.txt

 - Download or clone the the software, unpack it in relevant case then go to the RNANR directory;
-- type 'autoreconf' to create configuration file;
+- type 'autoreconf -i' to create configuration file;
 - type ./configure.
 If you want to do an installation without MPFR library for whatever reason, type ./configure --without-mpfr;
 - the RNANR file should be created in RNANR/src subdirectory.
 Now you're